TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 sudo docker exec -it e8c02728e3e2 /bash/bin
 cat /etc/apache2/sites-available/001-*
 ```
+We can also check the balancer by going to the balancer endpoint on the server.
+IMG

 ## Step 7: Load balancing, round-robin vs sticky sessions
 Since the previous step was already using round-robin, we just need to add the sticky sessions for the static load balancer.